 3.1.
 Method overview

 This chapter gives a brief description of the main methodologies which were utilized in this work.
-It will also illustrate the proposed system by decomposing it into 5 parts, which are Hardware design, Communication, Android for BLE connection, Web-based server and client side.
+It will also illustrate the proposed system by decomposing it into 4 parts, which are Hardware design, Android for BLE connection, Web-based server and client side.

 3.2.
 Hardware design